alexalbu98/Product-Store/Readme.md

 ## Description

 The application exposes apis for handling of multiple product stores owned by different users.
-An user can create an account as a store owner, or as a client.
+An appUser can create an account as a store owner, or as a client.
 Once an account is created, a store owner can create stores and insert products into each store.
 The app expose endpoints for store management such as add product, update product details and increment stock.
-Every user can see the stores and the products inside, but only store owners can update their stores.
+Every appUser can see the stores and the products inside, but only store owners can update their stores.

 ## Technical overview